MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 $Perms | foreach {Get-ManagementRoleAssignment -Role $_.Name -Delegating $false | Format-Table -Auto Role,RoleAssigneeType,RoleAssigneeName}
 ```

-For more information, see [permissions required to run any Exchange cmdlet](/powershell/exchange/exchange-server/find-exchange-cmdlet-permissions).
+For more information, see [Find the permissions required to run any Exchange cmdlet](/powershell/exchange/exchange-server/find-exchange-cmdlet-permissions).

 ### Microsoft Defender for Endpoint